AIpaca-Inc/inference_doc/source/includes/_inference.md

 )->List[str]:
 ```

-Return a list of client ids of the targeted inference job.
+The `list_clients()` method returns a list of client IDs for a specific inference job.

 ### Parameters

 **model_name**: _str_ = None <br/>
-The model name used in the deployed inference job.
-Since a model name is required to be unique, it can be used to search the targeted inference job.
-You may only need to input either `model_name` or `job_id`.
-If both parameters have input, `job_id` would be used to search inference jobs.
+This parameter is used to identify the model within the inference job.
+Since a model name is required to be unique, it can be used instead of the `job_id` to locate it.
+If values for both `model_name` and `job_id` are specified then the job_id will be used for the search.

 **job_id**: _str_ = None <br/>
-The job_id of the deployed inference job.
-You may only need to input either `model_name` or `job_id`.
-If both parameters have input, `job_id` would be used to search inference jobs.
+This identifies the deployed inference job using the job ID.
+Specifying an ID will cause the `model_name` parameter to be ignored.

 **access_token**: _str_ = None <br/>
-The access token used in [authentication](#authentication).
-If its value is None, email and password would be required to input.
+The access token is used to [authenticate](#authentication) the API request.
+If its value is `None`, the client’s email and password are required for the request to be accepted.

 ## Standby and Cooling instances

 ### Definitions:

+Instances are classified in one of two ways; **Standby** or **Cooling**.

-- Standby instance: the instance never turns off.
+- A **Standby** instance is one that never turns off.
-- Cooling instance: the instance only turns on when receiving a new inference request and only turns off when no inference request is received within `cool_down_period_s` seconds.
+- A **Cooling** instance is one that only turns on when it receives a new inference request, and only turns off when no inference request is received within `cool_down_period_s` seconds.

 If both standby and cooling instances are turned on, the cooling instance would have a higher priority to handle upcoming inference requests.

 ### Configure for non-uniform traffic

+Dealing with non-uniform traffic and having the ability to scale are important features of the system, and it is helpful to understand how sporadic and non-uniform traffic can affect your strategy.
+In simple words, the combination of standby and cooling instances, properly configured, will lead you toward optimal pricing for your usage.

-In simple words, the combination of standby and cooling instance configuration is a cross-instance scaling strategy.
-Let's say you want to build an inference API for a web application.
-The call frequency is proportional to the site traffic, which is usually non-uniform (e.g. more traffic during the day and a few during the night).
-To take the advantage of the configuration, you may set a CPU or cheaper GPU instance as the standby instance and set a powerful GPU instance as the cooling instance.
-In this way, the powerful cooling instance would efficiently handle intensive traffic during the day and the standby instance would save your money during the night and still keep the near real-time performance.
+Consider that you have an inference API for a web application and the call frequency is proportional to the site traffic.
+If the traffic is typically non-uniform, such as the case where there is more traffic during the day and relatively little during the night, then the configuration should be set accordingly.
+To take advantage of known traffic patterns, in this case, you might set a CPU or cheaper GPU instance as the standby instance, and dedicate a powerful GPU for the cooling instance.
+In this approach, the powerful cooling instance would efficiently handle intensive traffic during the day and the standby instance would save you on costs because it is running at night.
+Importantly, this balance maintains the near real-time performance.

 ### Configure for high traffic

-On the other hand, if your site traffic is more uniform or people just never stop using it, it is more recommended to only use standby instances with the powerful GPU.
-Why is that? if you kept the previous configuration which uses a weak standby and a powerful cooling, the cooling instance may just never end its cooling period since there are always requests coming.
-In this case, the weak standby instance is not applied at all and is wasted.
+On the other hand, some sites have traffic that is uniform.
+Constant traffic is common, for example, in applications that are depended on by clients operating in many different time zones.
+If your site traffic is more uniform, and people never stop using it, using standby instances with a powerful GPU is the recommended configuration.

+The reason for this becomes clear when you consider the previous configuration, which uses a weak standby processor and a powerful cooling one.
+With constant traffic, the cooling instance would never shut down because the timeout period would never expire.
+Consequently, the lesser-powered standby processor would not be utilized and thus wasted.

 ### Case study: calculate the saving

 ![](https://drive.google.com/uc?export=view&id=1sLxQ6SZDamjT9qGp2JE7zElUZwIpLQ3I)

-**Graph explanation**: Given that you created an inference job with configuration `machine_id_config = {"standby": "g4dn.4xlarge", "cooling": "g4dn.12xlarge.od"}`.
-The inference job was applied from 8:00 am to 11.59 pm.
-Most inference requests (IRs) were received during the morning and afternoon.
-Every time an IR was received by the cooling instance, the instance's cooldown period reset.
-If the cooldown period passed by without receiving one IR, the cooling instance stopped, and the standby instance handled the next IR.
-At that time, the standby started invoking back the stopped cooling instance.
-The standby instance also processed the following IRs until the cooling instance fully woke up.
-Within the 16 hours, cooling instances were turned on for 6 hours and the standby instance was never turned off.
-The machine pricing is shown below:
+**Graph explanation**: This graph describes an inference job with configuration `machine_id_config = machine_id_config = {"standby": "g4dn.4xlarge", "cooling": "g4dn.12xlarge.od"}`.
+The job was operated between 8:00 am and 11.59 pm, and it is clear that most of the inference requests (IRs) were received during the morning and afternoon.

+Every time an IR was received by the cooling instance, the cooldown period reset.
+If the cooldown period passed by without receiving an IR, the instance stopped, and the standby instance handled the next IR.
+At that time, the standby invoked the previously stopped cooling instance.
+During the period it took the cooling instance to fully come online, the standby instance processed the IRs.

+Over the course of the 16 hours, cooling instances were turned on for 6 hours and the standby instance was never turned off.
+The relevant machine pricing is shown below:

 | Machine id       | Pricing  |
 | ---------------- | -------- |